John Cabot University: Undergraduate programs

-Graduate program
+Graduate programs

-John Cabot University's Masters in Arts (MA) in Art History is based in Rome.
+John Cabot University's Master of Arts (MA) in Art History is based in Rome.
 There is an emphasis on first-hand research among the museums, monuments, and archeological sites of Rome.

 Campus

-The university has three campuses located in the Trastevere neighborhood of central Rome: the Frank J. Guarini Campus, the Tiber Campus, and the Caroline Critelli Guarini Campus on the banks of the Tiber River.
+The university has three campuses located in the Trastevere neighborhood of central Rome: the Frank J. Guarini Campus, the Frohring Campus, and the Caroline Critelli Guarini Campus on the banks of the Tiber River.
 The three locations are about five minutes from each other and near both the Vatican and the Roman Forum.
 The Frank J. Guarini campus is a former convent with a main three-story building surrounded by terraces and courtyards.
-The prior chapel now serves as a student lounge.

-There is also a computer lab, student housing buildings, and the Frohring library.
-The largest building on-campus is the Aula Magna Regina auditorium.
+There is also a computer lab, a student lounge, and the Frohring library.
+The largest classroom on-campus is the Aula Magna Regina auditorium.
 Some classes are held at the Sacchetti Building on the other side of the Tiber River and many art classes are conducted at monuments or at other notable landmarks.

 A student dormitory, the Gianicolo Residence is located two minutes away from the main Guarini campus, but the university also offers off-campus dormitories on Viale di Trastevere and external apartments around the area.

 Athletics

-JCU offers intramural basketball, dodgeball, beach volleyball, five-a-side soccer, tennis, paddle, and footgolf.
-The Fitness Center is located inside the Gianicolo Residence Hall.
-The club team sports consist of men's soccer, men and women's futsal, coed volleyball, coed basketball, and cheerleading.
-The university's team name is the Gladiators.
+JCU Athletics offers varsity sports, including basketball, volleyball, men's 5v5 and 11v11 soccer, women's 5v5 soccer, cheerleading, and tennis.
+Intramural activities are offered regularly to students, faculty, and staff, and include beach volleyball, 5v5 soccer, tennis, POP tennis, table tennis, volleyball and basketball.
+The JCU Fitness Center, located inside the Gianicolo Residence Hall, is open for students, faculty, and staff with a full array of free weights, machines, and open workout space, along with weekly classes in abs & legs, running, yoga, and kickboxing.

+The JCU Athletic department also organizes trips and activities to locations such as Cinque Terre, Mount Circeo, or Sapri.
+JCU's athletics teams are known as the Gladiators and are represented by their mascot Maximus the Gladiator.

 Student demographics

 About 66% of students are female.
-Students come from more than 70 countries, often in study abroad programs.
+Students come from more than 75 countries, often in study abroad programs.

 The student to teacher ratio is 15:1.